 By Rail: The nearest railhead to Kodungallur is located at Iringalakuda, at a distance of 16 km away.
 Iringalakuda is well connected with other major railway stations.
 It is in the main route connecting Kochi and Palghat.
 Taxi services are available from railway station to Kodungallur at a fare of about Rs 300.

 By Road: Kodungallur is well connected by KSRTC buses and private transport buses.
 The city is connected to Kochi (35 km), Thrissur (38 km) and Guruvayur (45 km).
 Tourist deluxe luxury buses are available from many cities including Chennai, Bangalore, Trivandrum and Kozhikode to Kodungallur.

-Vedic Village Resort: This resort provides with necessary amenities such as internet, 24-hour front desk, air conditioning,parking, travel desk, 24-hour security, and doctor on call.
-Ayurvedic spa of the resort help transform and rejuvenate your body, mind and soul.
+Vedic Village Resort: This resort provides with necessary amenities such as the internet, 24-hour front desk, air conditioning, parking, travel desk, 24-hour security, and doctor on call.
+Ayurvedic spa of the resort help transforms and rejuvenate your body, mind and soul.
 Food Court serves authentic Kerala cuisines by re-creating the unique recipes.
 All the rooms are unique and exude a charismatic appeal.

 Aswathy Hotel: All the rooms in this hotel provides with first-class amenities in a warm, relaxing atmosphere.
-Elegantly furnished multi cuisine restaurant serves both buffets and menu of Indian dishes.
-Lobby provides guests sitting facilities for the visitors.
+The elegantly furnished multi-cuisine restaurant serves both buffets and menu of Indian dishes.
+The lobby provides guests sitting facilities for the visitors.